Top jobs with a sociology and criminology degree

 Find out what you could do with a degree in sociology and criminology, and discover some of the jobs Surrey criminology and sociology graduates have secured over the past few years.

-Our Department of Sociology is one of the best in the UK.
-It is world-leading in the development of social-research methodology, and our programmes focus on the development of your practical and analytical skills in addressing contemporary criminological and sociological problems.
+Our Department of Sociology is one of the best in the UK with our sociology degrees ranked 6th in the Complete University Guide 2022 and our criminology degrees ranked 9th by the Guardian University Guide 2022.
+It is world-leading in the development of social-research methodology, and our courses focus on the development of your practical and analytical skills in addressing contemporary criminological and sociological problems.

 Careers with a sociology and criminology degree

 Both sociology and criminology provide a broad social scientific base from which to explore and pursue a range of job opportunities.
 Students studying for a sociology and criminology degree at Surrey develop the expertise necessary for a range of different occupations.

 Jobs directly related to an economics degree include: